Prince Harry and Meghan Markle's Wedding Party Makes Their Adorable Debut

 Bridesmaids

 Princess Charlotte: The 3-year-old royal is William and Kate Middleton's daughter, as well as Harry's niece.
 This is her second time serving as a bridesmaid.
 Charlotte also fulfilled the role in her aunt Pippa Middleton's wedding last May.
-The little princess stole the show by giving the crowd a wave.
+The little princess stole the show by giving the crowd a wave and sticking her tongue out.

 Florence van Cutsem: Florence is Harry's 3-year-old goddaughter.
 Royal admirers may recall her cousin Grace van Cutsem was in William and Kate's wedding back in 2011 and became famous across the internet when she revealed a pouty expression during the couple's balcony kiss.